electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 ![Markdowm Image][11]{: class="bigger-image" }
 <figcaption class="caption">From the last peak of the day</figcaption>

-The evening marine layer was starting to roll in, but on the way back down I was able to see another two new bears below me.
+The evening marine layer was starting to roll in, but on the way back down I was able to see two other bears below me.
 As I was starting to descend off the ridge I entered some open meadows and had to dodge around a bear that was quite content occupying my direct route back towards the trail.

 I continued while whacking my hiking poles together to try to inform any other bears in the mist that I was present and after hitting the trail I broke back into a run.
 Most of the way back to camp I turned a corner and just down the trail was a bear.
 I don't think it cared in the least that I had been making noise, nor did it care that I was continuing to clap, yell, and plead with it to leave the trail.
-Several minutes, later after it had eventually sauntered off 20 ft from the trail and I could squeeze by, I made my move and returned to camp.
+Several minutes later, after it had eventually sauntered off 20 ft from the trail and I could squeeze by, I made my move and returned to camp.

 ![Markdowm Image][12]{: class="bigger-image" }
 <figcaption class="caption">Finally got the bear off the trail</figcaption>

-As I was throwing together my food it started to rain which then quickly escalated into a violent thunderstorm.
+As I was throwing together my food it started to rain and then quickly escalated into a violent thunderstorm.
 I waited it out under a tree, watching our camp site puddle up and fairly large hail come down.
 I moved inside my tent when the tree I was under became saturated and it no longer provided any useful protection from the downpour.
 Over an hour later, when things had died down, I felt comfortable going to hang my food on the metal bear pole and then quickly knocked out in my wet tent.

 ## [Day 4](https://www.strava.com/activities/2706111285)
 *20.26 miles, 7,297 ft*